What Can Cause Binge Eating Disorder?

 Getty/AnnaStills

-Common misconceptions about binge eating disorder
+Common misconceptions about binge eating

-Below are a few more misconceptions about binge eating disorder:
+More misconceptions about binge eating disorder:

-• “Binge eating disorder isn’t real”: Some people may not realize that binge eating disorder is a psychiatric disorder that is recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+• “Binge eating disorder isn’t real:” Some people may not realize that binge eating disorder is a psychiatric disorder that is recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-• “Binge eating disorder is not serious”: There are real consequences of binge eating disorder.
+• “Binge eating disorder is not serious:” There are real consequences of binge eating disorder.
 It is often associated with difficulties in social adjustment, lower life satisfaction and quality of life, the development of other psychiatric disorders and mental health conditions (including anxiety disorders, depression, and substance use disorder), and worsening physical health (including the risk of high blood pressure, high cholesterol, heart disease, and obesity).

-• “Only certain people can have this eating disorder”: Anyone of any age, race, gender, sexuality, socioeconomic status, or body size can have poor body self-image or binge eating disorder (BED).
-Individuals may be of low or average weight and still require support diagnosing and treating BED.
+• “Only certain people can have binge eating disorder:" Anyone of any age, race, gender, sexuality, socioeconomic status, or body size can have poor body self-image or binge eating disorder (BED).
+Individuals may be of low or average weight and still require support diagnosing and treating binge eating disorder.

-• “People just need self-control”: Binge eating is often not just about food.
-It is a mental illness, and someone with the disorder often can’t simply exercise willpower over it.
-Oftentimes, food is used as a maladaptive coping mechanism for emotional stress, and the cycle of binging and guilt can be challenging to break without a treatment plan or therapeutic support.
+• “People just need self-control:" Binge eating is often not just about food.
+Binge eating is a mental illness, and someone with the disorder often can’t simply exercise willpower over it.
+Oftentimes, food is used as a maladaptive coping mechanism for emotional stress, and the cycle of binging and guilt can be challenging to break without an eating treatment plan or therapeutic support.

-• “People can overcome binge eating disorder with a restrictive diet”: Many people struggling with this common eating disorder experience a challenging relationship with food and healthy weight.
+• “People can overcome binge eating disorder with a restrictive diet:" Many people struggling with binge eating disorder experience a challenging relationship with food and healthy weight.
 Restricting calories may deprive people of essential nutrients, making binge eating episodes more severe, and it may not address negative underlying thought patterns and behaviors around food.
-Instead, successful treatment may include improving their relationship with food, avoiding triggers, and restructuring harmful thought processes.
+Instead, successful binge eating treatment may include improving their relationship with food, avoiding triggers, and restructuring harmful thought processes.

-Potential causes of binge eating disorder
+Causes of binge eating

-Risk factors for binge eating disorder
+Risk factors for binge eating disorder and other eating disorders

 • Having a family history of eating disorders, depression, or substance use